UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing.rst.txt

   - modeled after Java's ``JUnit`` and it shows...

-It uses the framework design pattern, so knowing how to use the features means learning what to override.
+It uses the Framework Design Pattern, so knowing how to use the features means learning what to override.

 Needing to override means you have to be cautious.